tylerjromeo/nolandel-notes/session16/mayors-house.md

 * two gold bracelets with rubies.
 Worth 800g apiece.
 Inscribed with the mayor's name "Jens Hanotar"

 The mayor is sitting at his desk, writing a letter.
 He's wearing a purple robe and a pair of spectacles on the tip of his nose.
 As he writes, his leg bounces up and down anxiously.

+# assassin

+Arlene is hidden in the garden, preparing to interrogate/assassinate the mayor.